Tourism in Croatia: Šibenik

-This is another yachting region, dotted with islands, and centered on Šibenik and the Cathedral of St James, a UNESCO World Heritage site.
+Based in this region is the Cathedral of St James, a UNESCO World Heritage site.
 Several fortresses, remnants of the Renaissance era (which includes St. Nicholas Fortress) surround the city.
 The interior has the Krka National Park with waterfalls and religious monasteries.
-Skradinski Buk has attractions and facilities available among various footpaths, sightseeing tours and presentations, boat trips, restaurants and a museum.
-Roški Slap, located near Miljevci, is the second most popular attraction of the Krka National Park in terms of numbers of visitors, and its cascades can be visited throughout the year.
-Roški Slap may be reached by excursion boat operated by the Krka National Park, although the falls can also be reached with a public road.
 Inside the park is the island of Visovac which was founded during the reign of Louis I of Hungary, home to the Roman Catholic Visovac Monastery founded by the Franciscans in 1445 near Miljevci village.
-The island can be visited by a boat tour from Skradinski Buk.
 The park also includes the Serbian Orthodox Krka monastery founded in 1345.

 The area around the city of Knin has medieval fortresses and archeological remains.
 The recently discovered Roman town Burnum is 18 km far from Knin in direction of Kistanje, which has the ruins of the biggest amphitheatre in Dalmatia built in 77 AD, which held 8,000 people, during the rule of Vespasian.
 The nearby villages Biskupija and Kapitul are archaeological sites from the 10th century where remains of medieval Croatian culture are found including churches, graves, decorations, and epigraphs.